 - (a) Schedule of Debts. - (1) Requirements for Amendment.
-Amended schedules must be accompanied by: - [A] an amended Summary of Your Assets and Liabilities and Certain Statistical Information (Official Form 106Sum); - [B] a Declaration About an Individual's Schedules (Official Form 106Dec); and - [C] the statutory filing fee, if required. - [D] If the amended schedules include additional creditors or equity security holders (i.e., amendments to schedules D, E and F), an amended Matrix complying with paragraph (c) below must also be filed. - (2) Notice. - [A] Notice of the amendment(s) must be given to: - (i) any creditor or equity security holder added; - (ii) the trustee; - (iii) any other entity(ies) affected by the amendment(s); and - (iv) the United States trustee. - [B] In addition to the notice required by Rule 1009, Federal Rules of Bankruptcy Procedure, the amending party must mail a copy of the notice issued by the court under Rule 2003, Federal Rules of Bankruptcy Procedure to all creditors or equity security holders added by the amendment. - (b) Schedule of Property Claimed as Exempt.
-Upon filing, copies of any amendment of Schedule of Property Claimed as Exempt must be: - (1) transmitted to the United States trustee; and - (2) served on- - [A] the trustee: - [B] any entity(ies) holding or claiming an interest in the property; and - [C] any attorney or party who has filed an appearance or demand for notice. - (c) Amendments to the Matrix. - (1) All amendments to the Matrix (additions and deletions) must include: - [A] the Verification of Creditor Matrix (AK LBF \\\); and - [B] a Matrix including only the additions or deletions to the Master Mailing List in a format that conforms to the requirements of the Clerk of Court. - (2) The amended Matrix must be accompanied by the appropriate filing fee. - (3) A new Master Mailing List may not be substituted for an existing Master Mailing List unless approved by the Clerk or the court. - (4) The party amending the Matrix must give notice as provided in paragraph (a)(2).
+Amended schedules must be accompanied by: - [A] an amended A Summary of Your Assets and Liabilities and Certain Statistical Information (Official Form 406Sum106 Summary); - [B] a Declaration About an Individual's Individual Debtor's Schedules (Official Form 106Dec106 Declaration); and - [C] the statutory filing fee, if required. - [D] If the amended schedules include additional creditors or equity security holders (i.e., amendments to schedules D, ≡ and E/F), an amended Matrix complying with paragraph (c) below must also be filed. - (2) Notice. - [A] Notice of the amendment(s) must be given to: - (i) any creditor or equity security holder added; - (ii) the trustee; - (iii) any other entity(ies) affected by the amendment(s); and - (iv) the United States trustee. - [B] In addition to the notice required by Rule 1009by1, Federal Rules of Bankruptcy Procedure, the amending party must mail a copy of the notice issued by the court under Rule 2003, Federal Rules of Bankruptcy Procedure to all creditors or equity security holders added by the amendment. - (b) Schedule of Property Claimed as Exempt.
+Upon filing, copies of any amendment of Schedule of Property Claimed as Exempt must be: - (1) transmitted to the United States trustee; and - (2) served on- - [A] the trustee; - [B] any entity(ies) holding or claiming an interest in the property; and - [C] any attorney or party who has filed an appearance or demand for notice. - (c) Amendments to the Matrix. - (1) All amendments to the Matrix (additions and deletions) must include: - [A] the Verification of Creditor Matrix (AK LBF -);40); and - [B] a revised Matrix including only reflecting the additions or deletions. - (i) Additions and deletions to and from the Master Mailing List in Matrix should be reflected by a format that conforms to statement requesting the requirements addition or removal of the Clerknames and addresses to be added or deleted, followed by a list of Court. those names and addresses. - (2) The amended Matrix must be accompanied by the appropriate filing fee. - (3) AAn entirely new Master Mailing ListMatrix may not be substituted for an existing Master-Mailing ListMatrix unless approved by the Clerk or the court. - (4) The party amending the Matrix must give notice as provided in paragraph (a)(2)-) of this section.